swiftype/swiftype-wordpress/README.txt

 == Changelog ==

 = 2.0.5 =
-* Do index post with type attachment anymore by default
+* Do not index posts with type attachment anymore by default
 * Added a new filter to allow to customize indexed post types swiftype_allowed_post_types

 = 2.0.4 =